 Summary

 This option proposes using a purpose-built ENUM solution as the data exchange mechanism for an IP routing industry framework.
-An ENUM Tier 1 Registry can enable authorized Service Providers of Record (SPRs) to start directly exchanging routing information dynamically to enable session setup end-to-end over IP networks.
+An ENUM Tier 1 Registry can enable authorized Service Providers to start directly exchanging routing information dynamically to enable session setup end-to-end over IP networks.

-Per-TN implementation – without the use of shared industry infrastructure
+Bulk Transfer using Independent Service Bureaus

-Some SPs have shown interest in the per-TN approach to exchanging routing data, whereas some others have plans to or have already implemented the Aggregation Method described in Section X. Yet, there are many more SPs that have yet to determine what method best fits their operational capabilities and business interests.
+Some SPs have shown interest in the per-TN approach to exchanging routing data, whereas some others have plans to or have already implemented the Aggregation Method described in Section 4.1.
+Yet, there are many more SPs that have yet to determine what method best fits their operational capabilities and business interests.
 These varying needs among SPs are indicative of how the industry is still evolving, and why a per-TN solution SPs can implement without impacting other SPs is warranted.
 Three approaches allowing SPs to implement a per-TN solution independently and in cooperation with like-minded SPs is described in this section.

 Implementation